CoolboysSite/Coolboys-Site/README.md

 - Coded by Coolboy
 - Hosted by Netlify
 - Domain by Freenom
-- Special thsnks to Flexan
+- Special thanks to Flexan